Interstitial lung disease includes

 - drugs such as heroin and its treatment, methadone

-Treatments can’t reverse lung damage, but they can slow disease progression and help you breathe more easily.
+Treatments can’t reverse lung scarring if it has already occurred, but they can prevent further scarring or slow down disease progression.
 If exposure to a toxic material or drug caused your interstitial lung disease, avoid that substance.

 - Pulmonary rehabilitation may help improve your activity levels and ability to exercise.